Jumbo Jet Bombers

 In reality, fighters would be foolish to fly toward an area where ships will soon unleash a massive anti-missile volley.
 This lack of warning is yet another fleet weakness.
 Sailors do not sit at their weapons stations 24 hours a day.
 Unless a fleet happens to be on alert at "general quarters" five minutes may not be enough time to man and arm all weapons systems.
 Ship captains hate to arm these weapons systems anyway because they may shoot at whatever moves, which is dangerous for a CSG with its own aircraft flying around.

 A CSG has sophisticated and capable ship defensive systems that should be able to protect the fleet from several incoming cruise missiles.
 However, dozens of incoming missiles would be overwhelming, which may be coordinated with ballistic missile and submarine attacks.
 The fleet is likely to expend all its decoys and much of its anti-missile weaponry defending against such an attack and it would take hours to rearm these systems.
+Using decoys presents problems as ships in a formation may divert missiles toward other ships.
 Finally, it takes only one cruise missile hit to sink a modern warship packed with munitions and fuel.

 Meanwhile, another mass cruise missile attack can occur at any time.
 The Russians have sold supersonic Sunburn missiles to several nations, cutting the time ships have to destroy an incoming target even further.
 Some nations may resort to modern kamikazes, sending outdated supersonic jet fighters zooming in just off the surface.
 The pilot could fire his 20mm gatling gun and dozens of rockets and eject just prior to impact.